azsk/ADOScanner-docs/03-Addressing  control failures/README.md

 Get-AzSKADOSecurityStatus -OrganizationName $orgName -AttestationHostProjectName $attHotProjectName -ControlsToAttest NotAttested -ResourceTypeName Organization -AttestationStatus ApprovedException -ApprovedExceptionID $approvedExceptionId  -ApprovedExceptionExpiryDate $approvedExceptionExpiryDate

 ```
-Approved exception can be mandated to list of controls using the below properties in ControlSettings.json.
+By design/Approved exception can be mandated to list of controls using the below properties in ControlSettings.json.
 When EnforceApprovedException is enabled with list of controls, those controls will obligatorily require exception id to attest irrespective of attestation status(NotAnIssue/WillNotFix/ApprovedException).

 ```javascript
 {